 Changes to your vision can make it harder to get around.
-At first this can be very difficult.
+At first, this won't be easy.

-You will get used to this and adjust.
-You’ll probably find that you turn your head a lot more to the affected side to make yourself aware of objects around you.
+But you will get used to this and adjust.
+You might also find that you turn your head a lot more to the affected side to make yourself aware of objects around you.

 Help and support

-Calibre Recorded Books is an organisation that aims to make the pleasure of reading available to anyone who can't read ordinary print books for whatever reason.
-Their phone number is 01296 432 339.
-Or you can join the Royal National Institute for the Blind's National Library Service (phone 0303 123 9999).
+Calibre Audio Library is an organisation that aims to make the pleasure of reading available to anyone who can't read ordinary print books.

-A small tape recorder can be very useful for recording shopping lists, phone numbers and street directions.
+A small voice recorder can be very useful for recording shopping lists, phone numbers and street directions.
 Many mobile phones now have a voice recorder function too.